Pediatric brachial plexus birth injuries

-The Brachial Plexus and Peripheral Nerve Program at Children's Health℠ is the only one in the region offering comprehensive care for children with brachial plexus nerve injuries.
 We specialize in complex nerve surgeries, physical rehabilitation and occupational therapy for newborns through age 18.
 With our team approach, we bring together experts in physical medicine and rehabilitation, hand surgery and occupational therapy to meet all of your child’s needs.

 Brachial plexus injuries may happen to infants during childbirth or to older children in an accident.
 These injuries affect the brachial plexus nerves, which provide movement and feeling to your child’s shoulder, arm and hand.
 This network of nerves starts at the spinal cord in the neck and travels down each shoulder and arm to the hands.
 Pediatric brachial plexus birth injuries occur when these nerves stretch or tear.
 The injury typically only affects one side of a child’s body.

-What are the different types of Pediatric Brachial Plexus Birth Injuries?
+What are the different types of pediatric brachial plexus birth injuries?

-This injury occurs when the nerve stretches, causing swelling.
+• This injury occurs when the nerve stretches, causing swelling.
 The damaged nerve can’t send signals to the brain to help move the shoulder, arm or hand.
 The inflammation also affects your child’s ability to feel sensations with their injured hand and arm.

-Children with a stretch injury (neuropraxia) eventually regain limb movement and sensation after the swelling goes away, which may take up to three months.
+• Children with a stretch injury (neuropraxia) eventually regain limb movement and sensation after the swelling goes away, which may take up to three months.
 During this time, your child receives occupational therapy through our Pediatric Hand Therapy Program.

-A rupture is a partial or complete tear within a brachial plexus nerve.
+• A rupture is a partial or complete tear within a brachial plexus nerve.
 As the swelling subsides during your child’s first four months of life, you’ll notice some movement returning to the injured limb.
 It can take 12 to 18 months for the nerve to mostly recover and regenerate.
 However, it’s rare for a nerve to fully recover from this type of injury.

-During this time, our occupational therapists perform exercises to keep your child’s unused muscles and joints from stiffening.
+• During this time, our occupational therapists (OT) perform exercises to keep your child’s unused muscles and joints from stiffening.
 We show you how to do these stretching and strengthening exercises at home.
 If there’s no noticeable improvement in limb movement or sensation by the time your child is 4 months old, we perform surgery to repair the injured nerves.

-Avulsion is the result of the root of the brachial plexus nerve tearing away from the spinal cord.
+• Avulsion is the result of the root of the brachial plexus nerve tearing away from the spinal cord.
 If there’s no noticeable improvement in limb movement or sensation by the time your child is four months old, we perform surgery to repair the tear.

-What are the signs and symptoms of Pediatric Brachial Plexus Birth Injuries?
+What are the signs and symptoms of pediatric brachial plexus birth injuries?

 Brachial plexus nerve injury symptoms are noticeable soon after birth.
-A newborn may have:

 • Limp arm (floppiness)